THE NUMEROUS SOLUTIONS OF

 Posted December 16th, 2015 in Field Reports, Investigations by Billy Jensen

+When a loved one goes missing, family members contact local police, who create a case file.
+When human remains are discovered, another case file is created.
 But here is the problem: Under the current system, these two files have no way of talking to each other.
-The information is spread across thousands of databases across the country, and families can search for years for their loved one who may have already been found.
+The information is spread across thousands of databases across the country, and families can search for years for their […]

 The unsolved murder of dino dizdarevic in chester, pa